 Risk items 7) Risks caused by disasters (earthquakes, typhoons, floods, tsunamis, volcanic eruptions, major fires, epidemics of infectious diseases, etc.) that have a major impact on customers and business continuity Risk details Risk of loss of earnings, such as decreases in leasing revenue and operational revenue due to the suspension of operations or restrictions on facilities that the Group owns and operates and a decrease in income due to the loss of business opportunities caused by disasters, including large earthquakes, storms and flood damage, and infectious disease epidemics.
 Risk of delay of earnings caused by issues, such as changes in sales recording period due to the suspension of operations for housing sales and changes in the timing of sales recording/completion due to the extension of construction periods owing to such factors as suspension of construction by contractors caused by disasters, including large earthquakes, storms and flood damage, and infectious disease epidemics.
 Main initiatives The Group recognizes that the frequency of disasters has increased, and this is an important social issue.
-Based on discussions with government and disaster preparedness experts, we are working to ensure the safety and security in the event a disaster occurs.
-We engage in disaster preparedness activities to ensure that, if a disaster occurs, its impact is minimized and the Group and its employees are able to continue business and their normal lives.
-We have formulated a business continuity, and established a system to minimize the impact of disasters.
+Based on discussions with government and disaster preparedness experts, we are working to ensure the safety and securify in the event a disaster occurs.
+We engage in disaster preparedness activities to ensure that, if a disaster occurs, its impact is minimized and the Group and its employees are able to continue business and their normal lines.
+We have formulated a business continuity, action plan (BCP) in the event of a disaster.
+In preparing for an earthquake, and storm and flood damage, under the BCP we have determined an emergency chain of command, assigned duties to ensure business continuity, and established a system to minimize the impact of disasters.
 Once per year we hold Disaster Task Force Establishment Drills to ensure the prescribed details are effective, ensuring the safety of executives and employees and establishing a chain of command system, so that we are prepared for restoring business after an emergency.
-Concerning infectious diseases, based on George results to novel convarius infections (DVID-19), we have formulated a BCP for infectious diseases that summarizes responses according to the infection situation (establishment of a chain of command system, selection of core businesses for business continuity, formulation of common rules for infection prevention, etc.) from the time of infection confirmation to the spread of new infectious diseases in preparation for the emergence of new infectious diseases in the future.
-We have also formulated a BCP that stipulates preparations and infilal responses to disasters not only in Japan but also overseas.
-Regarding earthquakes, fires, storms, floods, and other sudden accidents, we have set up regulations for responses to torrential rains and flooding, formulated a disaster response manual, and created a disaster preparedness ouldebook for distribution to residents. management associations, teanists, and facility users in the properties we own to ensure their safety and bring them ease of mind when a disaster occurs.
+Concerning infectious diseases, based on the Group's response results to novel convarivatis infections.
+(DVID-19), we have formulated a BCP for infectious diseases that summarizes responses according to the infection situation (establishment of a chain of command system, selection of core businesses for business continuity, formulation of common rules for infection prevention, etc.) from the time of infection confirmation to the spread of new infectious diseases in preparation for the emergency en level into the future.
+We have also formulated a BCP that stipulates preparations and initial responses to disasters not only in Japan but also overseas.
+Regarding earthquakes, fires, storms, floods, and other sudden accidents, we have set up regulations for responses to to remetial rains and flooding, formulated a disaster response manual, and created a disaster preparedness quicklength for distribution to residents, management associations.
+In the properties we own to ensure their safety a